-At the entrance of each premise we will be installing thermal imaging cameras that detect whether anyone has an abnormally high temperature.
-Follow-up temperature checking devices will be located at reception.
+At the entrance of each premise we have installed thermal imaging cameras that detect whether anyone has an abnormally high temperature.
+Follow-up temperature checking devices are located at reception.

-We will establish a rota that allows our students to receive lessons in-class and remotely.
-Each classroom accommodates five students at a time with students sitting on their own single tables adequately spaced from each other.
+We have established a rota that allows our students to receive lessons in-class and remotely, where necessary.
+Each classroom accommodates up to eight students at a time with students sitting on their own single tables adequately spaced from each other.

 All doors will remain open to avoid unnecessary contact.
 The doors will close automatically if the fire alarm is triggered, which helps prevent the spread of fire in the unlikely event one should occur.